Company Details

 Investigation Status: Closed (settlements finalized; final court hearing on 2026-01-07)

-Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Class action settlement notices sent to affected individuals, Class-Action Settlement Notifications, Regulatory Disclosures (Hhs and State Ags).
+Communication of Investigation Status: The company communicates the status of incident investigations to stakeholders through Class-Action Settlement Notifications, Regulatory Disclosures (Hhs and State Ags).

 Stakeholder Advisories: Class-Action Settlement Notices, Regulatory Filings (Hhs, State Ags).